simplyyliam/TerminalX/README.md

 ## Commands that are in the app

-- help → Lists all available commands but in a cool, animated way.
+- TX help → Lists all available commands but in a cool, animated way.

-- about → Displays TerminalX’s backstory (you already have this).
+- Tx about → Displays TerminalX’s backstor.

-- clear → Clears the screen but with a cool fading animation.
+- Tx clear → Clears the screen but with a cool fading animation.

-- exit → Closes TerminalX (or just hides it with a smooth transition).

-- theme dark / theme light → Switch between dark and light mode.

-- flip → Flips the entire terminal upside down for 5 seconds.

-- selfdestruct → A dramatic countdown, but nothing actually happens.

-- owo → Converts the entire terminal text into "OwO speak".

-- time → Displays the current time but in a stylish format.

-- 404 → Prints "Command not found, but what if it was never meant to be?"

-- play [lofi/chillwave/synthwave] → Starts background music if possible.

 ## 🚀 Why TerminalX?